astrosonnen/bayesian_hierarchical_wl/README.md

 ### Step 3: infer the hyper-parameters

 The script `examples/infer_nfw_shmr.py` fits for the hyper-parameters describing the SHMR and the concentration distribution of the lens sample.
+The model assumes a Gaussian distribution in log stellar mass, a Gaussian distribution in log halo mass with mean that scales with stellar mass, a Gaussian distribution in log concentration.
-This is done while marginalizing over the values of stellar mass, halo mass and concentration of individual lenses.
-This marginalization is carried out by Monte Carlo integration, using the grids of the weak lensing likelihood for individual lenses obtained previously.
+The marginalization over individual lens parameters is carried out by Monte Carlo integration, using the grids of the weak lensing likelihood obtained previously.
-This script should take around one hour to run.
+This script should take a few hours to run.
+It can be made faster by running emcee in multi-thread mode: you'll need to add `threads=Nthread` while calling `emcee.EnsampleSampler` in line 155.
 The end product is an .hdf5 file containing the MCMC chain, as returned by emcee.